statamic/docs/content/collections/fieldtypes/markdown.md

     type: boolean
     description: >
       Automatically convert straight quotes into curly quotes, dashes into en/em-dashes, and other similar text transformations.
 Default: `false`.
+  -
+    name: table_of_contents
+    type: boolean
+    description: >
+      Automatically insert a table of contents at the top of your content with links to your headings.
+Default: `false`.
 ---
 ## Overview